1706. Where Will the Ball Fall

 Solutions

-Solution 1: Case Discussion + DFS
+Solution 1: Case Analysis + DFS

 We can use DFS to simulate the movement of the ball.
-We design a function $dfs(i, j)$, which represents that the ball starts from the $i$th row and the $j$th column, and finally falls in which column.
-The ball will get stuck in the following situations:
+Design a function \(\textit{dfs}(i, j)\), which represents the column where the ball will fall when it starts from row \(i\) and column \(j\).
+The ball will get stuck in the following cases:

-The time complexity is $O(m \times n)$, and the space complexity is $O(m)$.
-Where $m$ and $n$ are the number of rows and columns of the array $grid$, respectively.
+The time complexity is \(O(m \times n)\), and the space complexity is \(O(m)\).
+Here, \(m\) and \(n\) are the number of rows and columns of the grid, respectively.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 |